stevemarple/RF12_Stream/README.md

 not.
 By using a reference to a Stream object this concept can be used to easily create a single firmware image which supports both types of hardware.

+# License

+The RF12_Stream library is copyright S R Marple, 2013 and is released under the MIT License.
+See LICENSE for full details.